AstrickHarren/forever-gyros/content/_index.md

   - name: "Michael Chen"
     title: "Lead Developer at CloudTech"
     avatar: "/images/testimonial-1.svg"
-    quote: "This theme made it easy to create a professional SaaS website.
+    quote: "This theme made it easy to create a professional Otter website.
 The build times are incredibly fast, and the code is clean and maintainable."
 ---

 {{< hero
-    headline="Build Your SaaS Website"
+    headline="Transform Your Health with Otter"
-    sub_headline="Create stunning, responsive websites that load instantly.
-Built with Hugo and TailwindCSS for maximum performance and flexibility." primary_button_text="Get Started Free"
+    sub_headline="Leverage the power of data to unlock personalized health insights and optimize your wellness journey." primary_button_text="Get Started Today"
     primary_button_url="#"
-    secondary_button_text="View Demo"
+    secondary_button_text="Book a Consultation"
     secondary_button_url="#"
-    hero_image="/images/hero-dashboard.svg"
+    hero_image="/images/imotter.png"
     gradient-from="#dbeafe"
     gradient-to="#f3e8ff"
     gradient-angle="180"